its-swats/TeacherAssist/readme.md

 Authentication is done using Github OAuth and JWTs.
 The authentication goes through ```passport-github2```, while JWTs are handled using ```simple-jwt```.
 Tokens are stored in the user's local storage, and are passed back to the server whenever a client emits an event.

+## Project Status - June 8, 2016
+The backend is is fully functional.
+Both users and teachers can register to submit and resolve help requests.
+The frontend is a work in progress, and while functional, will be significantly changed.

+## Planned Updates
+* Full overhaul of the frontend UI and workflow.
+* Student and Teacher metrics.
+* Authentication systems besides github - FB, Google, and classic local signup.
+* Allow teachers to send out messages to their class.
+* A plugin system to allow teachers to choose which features they want to use.

 ## Installation
 Installation is simple - install ```rethinkdb```, run ```npm install```, and create a ```secret.js``` file.